LlmKira/Openaibot/README.EN.md

 </p>

 <h2 align="center">Openaibot</h2>

-OpenAI Chat Bot For Telegram. 在 Telegram 上使用 OpenAi 交互。

 > Translate by deepl (wink~

+OpenAI Chat Bot For IM.
+Use OpenAi Interaction on IM.

+*If you don't have your own IM platform, you can develop a new Controller by scheduling a generic event layer.*

 This project uses `Api` authentication `Token` + context pooling to implement chat, and is not a reverse of `chatGPT`, the **Python implementation** of the chatGPT-like is self-implemented by this bot.